nordy1145/EPSPrintMgmt/README.md

 # EPSPrintMgmt

 ##UPDATE:
+-v1.0.9.11 Restricts the view based upon users security.
+Auto populate missing fields in AppSettings.config file.
+If there are missing keys, it will populate them with defaults, but it also removes all comments, so please reference the template for any necessary comments.
 -v1.0.9.10 Allows you to clone a print driver preferences and device settings!!
 Make sure to have the KB below installed for this to work.

 -v1.0.9.8 If you want to clone a EPS Print queue, you need the following update installed on the web server in order to do this